str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 To show this, you'll implement a priority queue which will help you in understanding its performance benefits.
 For large graphs, sorting all input to a priority queue is impractical.
 As such, the data structure you implement should have an amortized O(1) insertion and O(lg n) removal time.
 It should do better than the naive implementation in our tests (InsertionSortQueue), which sorts the entire list after every insertion.

-In this implementation of priority queue, if two elements have the same priority, they should be served according to the order in which they were enqueued.
+In this implementation of priority queue, if two elements have the same priority, they should be served according to the order in which they were enqueued (see Hint 3).

 > **Notes**:
 > **While the idea of amortization is quite an interesting one that you may want to think about, please note that this is not the focus